BR0kEN-/gh-pr-approver/README.md

 # Automated GitHub Pull Request approver

-The worker that automatically approves pull requests on Github from the authors you trust.
+The worker that automatically approves pull requests on GitHub from the authors you trust.

 ## Usage

 ```
-$ npm start -- -h
+$ npm run daemon -- -h
-usage: gh-pr-approver [-h] [-v] [-i INTERVAL] [-a USERNAME] org slug
+usage: gh-pr-approver [-h] [-i INTERVAL] [-a USERNAME] org query

 Automated GitHub Pull Request approver.

-Positional arguments:
+positional arguments:
-  org                   The name of a Github organization.
+  org                   The name of a GitHub organization.
+Can be superseded by the
+                        "GITHUB_ORGANIZATION" environment variable.
-  query                 The query to find repositories (e.g. "fluent" or
-                        "fluent OR typescript").
+  query                 The query to find repositories (e.g. "fluent" or "fluent OR typescript").
+                        Can be superseded by the "GITHUB_REPOS_QUERY" environment variable.

-Optional arguments:
+optional arguments:
-  -h, --help            Show this help message and exit.
+  -h, --help            show this help message and exit
-  -v, --version         Show program's version number and exit.
   -i INTERVAL, --interval INTERVAL
-                        The interval (in minutes) to check for requested
+                        The interval (in minutes) to check for requested reviews (defaults to 10,
-                        reviews (defaults to 10, minimum - 3, maximum - 120).
+                        minimum - 3, maximum - 120).
+Can be superseded by the "CHECK_INTERVAL"
+                        environment variable.
   -a USERNAME, --accept-author USERNAME
-                        The Github username whose PRs should be automatically
+                        The GitHub usernames whose PRs should be automatically approved.
+Can be
-                        approved.
+                        superseded by the "GITHUB_ACCEPTED_AUTHORS" environment variable.
 ```

 ### Example

-This configuration starts a worker that checks for open PRs once in 10 minutes in the repositories of `microsoft` organization, containing the `fluent` in their names (see https://github.com/microsoft?q=fluent%20in:name).
-You can also use logical operators like `OR` and `AND` to widen the results (e.g. `fluent OR typescript`, https://github.com/microsoft?q=fluent%20OR%20typescript%20in:name).
+This configuration starts a worker that checks for open PRs once in 10 minutes in the repositories of `microsoft` organization, containing the `fluent` or `typescript` in their names (see https://github.com/orgs/microsoft/repositories?q=fluent+OR+typescript+in%3Aname).
+You can also use logical operators like `OR` and `AND` to widen the results (e.g. `fluent OR typescript OR gsl`, https://github.com/orgs/microsoft/repositories?q=fluent+OR+typescript+OR+gsl+in%3Aname).
 See more at https://help.github.com/en/github/searching-for-information-on-github/searching-for-repositories.

 The PR can be automatically approved when the following rules met:
 - the PR is not a draft;